 Is digital finance the end goal or simply an enabler?

-This article is co-written by Anders Liu-Lindberg, Head of Global Finance PMO, A.P.
+This article was originally written by Claus Thorne Madsen and is co-written by Anders Liu-Lindberg, Head of Global Finance PMO, A.P.
 Moller-Maersk and Claus Thorne Madsen, Partner, Implement Consulting Group.

 Thanks to digital finance we are well into the next wave of finance transformation.
 But what follows, and what will it mean for you and your finance function?